Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Conclusions and Future Works

 \section{Conclusions and Future Works}

 This article has explored autonomous edge AI in a cloud-edge-client hierarchical system by leveraging large language models.
 We proposed a framework to orchestrate existing AI models and train new ones at the network edge.
-The framework makes use of the capabilities of GPT to comprehend user requests, coordinate AI models, and generate code for training.
 Sample experiments of the proof-of-concept model have validated the effectiveness of the proposed framework.
-The results are very promising, and many future directions to explore.
+Several areas could be explored for future advancements.

-\textbf{Energy efficiency and privacy:} While our preliminary framework focuses on latency, it is also important to consider energy efficiency and privacy as key performance metrics for sustainable edge AI.
-To enhance energy efficiency, each stage in the framework can be extended to reduce energy costs.
-For example, during the model selection and offloading stages, energy consumption constraints can be taken into consideration.
-In addition, we can employ an energy-aware neural architecture search to identify models with low energy costs.
-In terms of privacy, we can integrate techniques such as information bottlenecks and adversarial training in client-edge co-inference to filter out privacy-sensitive information.
+\textbf{Energy efficiency and privacy:} Our initial framework prioritizes latency but energy efficiency and privacy are also important in sustainable edge AI.
+To enhance energy efficiency, each stage in the framework can be modified to take energy consumption into consideration.
+In terms of privacy, we can integrate techniques such as information bottlenecks and adversarial training to filter out privacy-sensitive information.

-\textbf{GPT-based scheduling algorithm selection:} Previous studies \cite{zhang2023mlcopilot} have demonstrated the effectiveness of GPT in selecting deep learning algorithms for data mining tasks.
-Therefore, we anticipate that GPT can also be utilized to choose resource allocation algorithms and federated learning algorithms based on the specific environment.
-Compared with traditional learning-based methods, GPT can understand knowledge and demonstrations described in natural languages by engineers and swiftly adapt based on feedback.
+\textbf{GPT-based scheduling algorithm selection:} In wireless communication research, numerous optimization-based and AI-based scheduling algorithms have been developed.
+We have demonstrated that GPT can select AI models aligned with user intentions.
+We expect GPT could similarly select resource allocation algorithms, tailored to the environment, to decrease latency and enhance spectral efficiency.

-\textbf{Executing GPT on edge servers:} In our framework, GPT is deployed on cloud servers, resulting in a significant communication overhead.
-This is primarily due to the large parameter size of the adopted GPT model, which exceeds one hundred billion parameters and makes it practical only for execution on cloud servers.
-However, recent advancements in large language models such as \cite{touvron2023llama} with around $10$ billion parameters offer the opportunity to run them on edge clusters.
-To facilitate the implementation, techniques such as pruning, distillation, quantization, and sparsification can be utilized to reduce the model size.
-Furthermore, ubiquitous wireless communication techniques, including over-the-air computation, semantic communication, and intelligent reflecting surfaces, can enable reliable and efficient distributed edge inference.
+\textbf{Incorporating other Generative AI models:} This work centers on using LLMs within edge AI systems.
+However, exploring other Generative AI models is also promising due to their data compression and generation capabilities.
+For instance, in edge AI coordination, Generative AI could improve compression in task-oriented communication.
+Additionally, Generative AI has the potential to generate datasets for federated learning, offering better privacy protection.